srforever/giro3d/CODING.md

-# iTowns coding guide
+# giro3d coding guide

-This guide gives advices and conventions on how to keep your code clean and coherent with the iTowns codebase.
+This guide gives advices and conventions on how to keep your code clean and coherent with the giro3d codebase.